By Rhoda Parry

 Head gardener Jodi Dickinson works at the Tate Barbara Hepworth Museum and Sculpture Garden in St Ives, where he is the guardian of the artist’s vision.
 ‘She created bold and beautiful works often inspired by the natural world,’ explains Jodi.

 Jodi’s gardening ethos is creativity, wellbeing and diversity.
-‘Landing the job at the Hepworth was pretty monumental,’ he explains.
+‘Throughout my gardening career I have found myself working for artists and creatives, so I jumped at the chance to work at the Barbara Hepworth Sculpture Garden,’ he explains.
 ‘In my late 20s I started my own company Juniper Gardens, which now looks after gardens throughout Cornwall.
-So when this job came along, I jumped at it.
 The best part of my job is working amongst nature in the tranquil sanctuary of the sculpture garden.’

 The pleasure of these gardens is that they remain as Hepworth laid them out, with bronze sculptures exactly where she placed them.
 So how does Jodi team the planting with these iconic pieces?
 ‘I get my design inspiration from my love of Japanese gardens,’ says Jodi. ’They have a careful consideration of space and understated aesthetics.’